 Raised in Wisconsin, Willem Dafoe is the second youngest of eight children who all look and sound alike.
 But the similarities end there: Willem was the only Dafoe to follow an artistic bent, while the rest of the brood took the well-trod professional route, becoming lawyers, nurses, and doctors.

 At 17, Dafoe enrolled at the University of Wisconsin.
 The drama department failed to hold his interest, so he joined Milwaukee's avant-garde Theater X troupe.
 Two years of touring with the company showed him the greater part of the U.S. and Europe.
 Dafoe's next stopover was Manhattan, where in 1977 he landed a promising role in a production with the Performance Group.
 There, he met artistic director Elizabeth LeCompte, with whom today Dafoe shares a house and a son named Jack.

-His latest credits include voice work in the smash hit Finding Dory (2016), and roles in The Headhunter's Calling (2016) and The Great Wall (2017) with Matt Damon.
-He also stars in 2017's Justice League, Opus Zero and Murder on the Orient Express.
+His latest credits include voice work in the smash hit Finding Dory (2016) and The Great Wall (2017) with Matt Damon, as well as 2017's Opus Zero and Murder on the Orient Express .
 For his work in the critically acclaimed indie film The Florida Project (2017), Willem received his third Supporting Actor Academy Award nomination and his second Golden Globe nomination.

 Willem, whose birth name was William Dafoe Jr., is a vegetarian.
 He was known as Billy in Junior high but was nicknamed Willem in high school, and the name stuck.